 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

 Partnering with National Marine Provisions, Pier Sixty-Six Hotel & Marina and Wine Enthusiast, the 2018 Fort Lauderdale International Boat Show is holding a competition for the Chefs of the show’s registered vessels to compete in a judged culinary match-up.
-The evening will offer guests a premium open bar including specialty cocktails by Maker’s Mark® bourbon, and tastings from luxury food purveyors while watching the world’s leading yacht chefs face off in an iron chef-style battle to compete for the Wine Enthusiast Award for Best Yacht Chef.
+The evening will offer guests a premium open bar including specialty cocktails by Maker’s Mark® bourbon, wines from Grands Chais de France Group and tastings from luxury food purveyors while watching the world’s leading yacht chefs face off in an iron chef-style battle to compete for the Wine Enthusiast Award for Best Yacht Chef.
 The finest epicurean delicacies will tantatalize your tastebuds with savory faire while chefs slice-n-dice in this dockside event under the stars, in a custom-designed air-conditioned arena.

 Celebrity chef, author and TV personality, Ingrid Hoffman will host and mc along with special guest judges NBA Allstar & Founder of Mourning Family Foundation, Alonzo Mourning, Wine Enthusiast Contributing Editor, Food, Nils Bernstein and the Sun-Sentinel’s dining critic Mike Mayo.
 The evening will be a central feature in the NBC Sports Network special dedicated to The Fort Lauderdale International Boat Show.
 The winners (chef and vessel) will walk away with prizes and recognition as Wine Enthusiasts Best Yacht Chef of the 2018 Fort Lauderdale International Boat Show!